 - Only contain currency data formatted for USD using decimals (e.g. 123.45).

 - Depending on the object(s) you are importing, your file must include the following columns:

-- Contacts: First name, or Last name, or Email (unique identifier)
+- Contacts: at least one of First name, Last name, or Email (unique identifier)

-- Companies: Name or Company Domain Name (unique identifier).
+- Companies: at least one of Name or Company Domain Name (unique identifier).